robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 sudo ncat -nluvvv --keep-open --exec "/usr/bin/python /PATH/TO/THE/SCRIPT.py" 53
 ```

 Make sure your smartphone's DNS server is still set to be your laptop, as above.
-Visit a website *other than* `robertheaton.com` (or the domain in the response that you copied from Wireshark) on your smartphone - you should find that it still does not work.
+Visit a website *other than* `robertheaton.com` (or the hostname in the response that you copied from Wireshark) on your smartphone - you should find that it still does not work.
 This is because your smartphone asked your laptop a question like "what is the IP address of facebook.com?", and your laptop sent back the non sequitur response "robertheaton.com is at IP address 104.18.32.191".
-Since the request and response domains don't match up, your smartphone ignores the response altogether.
+Since the request and response hostnames don't match up, your smartphone ignores the response altogether.

-The sole domain that our crude DNS server *will* work for is none other than the most important website on the internet, robertheaton.com.
+The sole hostname that our crude DNS server *will* work for is none other than the most important website on the internet, robertheaton.com.
 Visit robertheaton.com on your smartphone and you should see it load as normal, in all its striking yet understated glory.
 This is because "robertheaton.com is at IP address 104.18.32.191" is only a useful answer when the question is "what is the IP address of robertheaton.com?"

 ### 2. Making the real DNS server